ARMmbed/mbed-os-example-mbed-crypto/README.md

-# Running Mbed-Crypto examples on Mbed-OS
+# Running Mbed Crypto examples on Mbed OS
-This repository contains a set of examples demonstrating the compilation and use of Mbed-Crypto on Mbed-OS.
+This repository contains a set of examples demonstrating the compilation and use of Mbed Crypto on Mbed OS.

 List of examples contained within this repository:
 * Cipher encrypt/decrypt using an AES key in cipher block chain (CBC) mode with no padding using a single block.